 One study focused on smokers who wanted to quit.
 Each smoker was given an inhaler with either CBD or a placebo vaping CBD cartridge.
 Each time the participant smoker felt the urge to smoke, they instead used the inhalers.
 Over the course of the week-long study, the CBD group reduced the number of cigarettes they consumed by about 40 percent while the placebo group in the study showed no reduction in the number of cigarettes smoked.

 In the study’s resulting paper, the researchers outlined a potential reason as to why CBD helped reduce cigarette intake.
-The researchers’ theory involves CBD acting as a weak reverse against CB1 receptors in the brain.
+The researchers’ theory involves CBD acting as a weak reverse agonist on CB1 receptors in the brain.
 Additionally, CBD is a potent inhibitor of FAAH — an enzyme that breaks down the anandamide ‘bliss’ molecule.
 As a result, CBD interactions with CB1 receptors could cause a reduction in the boosting properties of nicotine.
 They also offer some speculation on psychological causes, such as the possible action of CBD in reducing attention on contextual cues that may be involved in maintenance of nicotine consumption.

 CB1 receptors are primarily found on nerve cells in the spinal cord and brain.
 This is how cannabinoids are able to generate effects dealing with pain and memory.
 CB1 receptors have also been found in organs and tissues like white blood cells, parts of the reproductive, gastrointestinal, and urinary tracts, and the spleen.
 It is believed that CB1 receptors also affect your appetite and sleep patterns.

 Research & Studies on Taking CBD to Quit Smoking

 Another study on CBD as an aid to quit smoking that came out of the UK in May 2018 examined a variety of potential positive effects of CBD on smoking behavior.
 This double-blind, randomized study was comprised of 30 dependent smokers.
 Each of the smokers were given 800mg of CBD orally or a matched placebo.